cocoaheads-berlin/cocoaheads-berlin.github.com/index.markdown

 - **Space for around 70+ people**
 - Beamer, cables, connectors for Macs
 - Food and drinks.
 You are welcome to sponsor, but decent pricing would be okay, too.
+- **If possible, please provide some photos of the venue** for us and the speakers.

 <div id="talk-survey" class="drop-shadow lifted">
     <p><strong>You would like to host CocoaHeads?
 Great!</strong></p>